IQSS/dataverse/doc/Sphinx/source/index.rst

 How the Guides Are Organized
 =========================

-The user guides are reference documents that explain how to use the Dataverse Network: Installers Guide, Developers Guide, API Guide, and Users Guide.
+The Guides are reference documents that explain how to use the Dataverse Network, which are divided into the following sections: Installers Guide, Developers Guide, API Guide, and Users
+Guide.
 The Users Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets.
 Details on all of the above tasks can be found in the Users Guide.
 The